 The best part–no Turkey Paper Bag Puppet looks the same thanks to the eye combos!
 This should keep the kids quiet for about 10 minutes while they glue.
 Then, once they have constructed their puppets I can’t guarantee they will stay quiet.
 Maybe you can get creative and have the kids in your family put on a turkey show with their puppets!

-This by far is one of my favorite quick and low-mess crafts for Thanksgiving Day!
+These paper bag turkeys are by far is one of my favorite quick and low-mess crafts for Thanksgiving Day!
 Let’s face it–we will have enough mess to clean up on the Thanksgiving Day.
 The craft table should not be one of them!